Computer Simulations: Definition, Examples, Uses

 “The financial industry uses a tremendous number of very sophisticated mathematical computer modeling [methods],” he said.
 “And it’s quite clear that the correlations among various financial instruments and securities and so on were kind of ignored, so we got cascading failures.”

-Such cautionary tales, however, don’t mean that those who create the mathematical and computer models on which simulations are based must strive for perfection, because no model is perfect and models drive progress.
+Such cautionary tales, however, don’t mean that those who create the mathematical and computer models on which simulations are based must strive for perfection — no model is perfect, and models drive progress.
 Demanding perfection, Nelson said, “would paralyze us.
 But as we start to make more life-critical decisions based on models, then it does become more important to account for risks.”

 The Future of Computer Simulations

-Imagine this: It’s years from now and someone you know has been diagnosed with a cancerous tumor.
+Imagine someone you know has been diagnosed with a cancerous tumor.
 But instead of immediately bombarding them with radiation and highly toxic chemotherapy drugs and hoping for the best, doctors instead perform tests from which they create a mathematical, virtual twin of that person’s malignant growth.
 The digital replica is then subjected to computational interventions in the form of millions or even billions of simulations that quickly determine the most effective form of treatment.

 As Los Alamos National Laboratory physicist Justin Smith told Science Daily, “we can now model materials and molecular dynamics billions of times faster compared to conventional quantum methods, while retaining the same level of accuracy.”